kawu/concraft-pl/README.md

     concraft-pl train train.dag -c config.dhall --tagsetpath=tagset.cfg -e test.dag -o model.gz +RTS -N4 -A256M -s

-Run `concraft-pl train --help` to learn more about the program arguments and possible training options.

 <!--
 Finally, you may consider pruning the resultant model in order to reduce its size.